 - You are the victim of domestic violence

-These indicators may point to the reality that the relationship is not salvageable.
+These indicators may be a wake-up call that the relationship is not salvageable.
 Continual lying is another example where folks may decide that starting over is not the best move.
 Mutual Respect is essential.
-As always, it is up to the people involved to decide the best course of action for them.
+As always, it is up to the people involved to decide the best action for them.